-This competition will address LLDC 2.0 Treatment Strategy TR.2, "Integrate physical and behavioral health treatment and programming to deliver whole-person care and improve well-being" and Treatment Strategy TR.8, "Develop and implement a comprehensive care coordination/care management system to care for and follow clients with SUD/OUD."
+This competition will address Treatment Strategy TR.2 in LIVE.
+LONG.
+DC 2.0.
+(LLDC 2.0), "Integrate physical and behavioral health treatment and programming to deliver whole-person care and improve well-being" and Treatment Strategy TR.8, "Develop and implement a comprehensive care coordination/care management system to care for and follow clients with SUD/OUD."

-The purpose of this initiative is to implement strategies that reduce barriers to accessing treatment for prospective patients with OUD or STUD, re-engage patients who have unexpectedly or prematurely discontinued their treatment, support current patients to promote retention, and provide whole-person care.
-By addressing patients' connection to care, this grant effort will seek to further reduce behavioral health disparities within underserved communities and improve access to behavioral health care services.
+The purpose of this initiative is to implement strategies that:

+- reduce barriers to accessing treatment for prospective patients, - re-engage patients who have unexpectedly or prematurely discontinued their treatment, and - support current patients to promote retention, and provide whole-person care.

+By addressing patients' connection to care, this grant effort will seek to further reduce behavioral health disparities within underserved communities and improve access to behavioral health services.